cjacker/opensource-toolchain-msp430/README.md

 * A development board.
   - I prefer TI's MSP430 LaunchPad with EZFET jtag debugger integrated for beginners.
 If you have other minimum MSP430 system without FET, you may also need a FET(Flashing Emulation Tool) adapter (It's not cheap, even more expensive than a official LaunchPad).
   - If you really do not know which one to choose, buy the cheapest one such as G2/G2ET or more high end such as FR5994 or FR6989.
-* A FET adapter, if there is no one on development board.
+* A FET adapter, if it is not integreated on development board.
 * Optional, A USB to TTL adapter, at least with RX/TX/DTR/RTS pins (such as ftx232, ch34x), or a more expensive special BSL adapter such as MSP BSL rocket，if you want to use BSL UART flashing.